DeepScholar-Bench: A Live Benchmark and Automated Evaluation for Generative Research Synthesis: Experimental Results

-We compare the performance of \sys-base to the commercial OpenAI DeepResearch system, search AI's and open-source research systems, finding that \sys-base provides competitive performance against each group of prior methods, offering a strong baseline for generative research synthesis.

-First, we see that \sys-base (GPT-4.1, o3) is competitive with OpenAI DeepResearch, achieving a similar or higher Organization, Nugget Coverage, Relevance Rate, Reference Coverage, Citation Precision and Claim Coverage scores.
-Notably, \sys-base offers significantly higher verifiability than OpenAI DeepResearch, with $1.5 - 2.3\times$ higher Citation Precision and $4.4 - 6.3\times$ higher Claim Coverage.
-However, \sys-base's document importance scores still remain especially low compared to OpenAI DeepResearch, representing significant room for improvement.
+We compare the performance of \sysref to OpenAI DeepResearch, search agents and open-source systems, finding that \sysref provides a strong baseline with competitive performance against the other baselines across most metrics using the same or cheaper models.
+In comparison to OpenAI DeepResearch, \sysref (GPT-4.1, o3) achieves a similar or higher Organization, Nugget Coverage, Relevance Rate, Reference Coverage, Citation Precision and Claim Coverage score.
+Notably, \sysref achieves up to $6.3\times$ higher Verifiability scores but its Document Importance remain relatively low compared to OpenAI's DeepResearch.
+In Appendix Table~\ref{tab:report_statistics}, we provide additional cost analysis, finding that \sys-ref (GPT-4.1, o3) offers an efficient reference pipeline that is $4.3\times$ cheaper and $2.28\times$ faster than OpenAI DeepResearch.

-Next, we compare the performance of \sys-base to the search-AI's, finding that for each evaluated model, \sys-base consistently offers improved performance compared to the corresponding search AI.
-Specifically, averaged across all 5 baselines with different models for the Search AI's and \sys-base method, \sys-base offers $1.28\times$ higher Organization, $1.29\times$ higher Nugget Coverage, $1.06\times$ higher Relevance Rate, $2.03\times$ higher Reference Coverage $1.64\times$ higher Citation Precision, $1.62\times$ higher Citation Recall.

-Lastly, we compare \sys-base (Llama-4) to the open-source research systems, all run with the Llama-4 model as well.
+Next, we compare the performance of \sysref and search agents, finding \sysref offers competitive and often stronger performance---specifically, averaged across the 5 baselines, using the same primary model, \sysref increases Organization by $1.18\times$, Nugget Coverage by $1.17\times$, the Relevance Rate by $1.06\times$, Reference Coverage by $2.03\times$, Citation Precision by $1.83\times$ and Claim Coverage by $1.86\times$.
+Lastly, we compare \sysref (Llama-4) to the open-source research systems, all run with the Llama-4.
 We see that the prior open-source research systems exhibit trade-offs among the Knowledge Synthesis, Retrieval Quality and Verifiability dimensions.
-Specifically, OpenScholar achieves the highest Knowledge Synthesis scores, on both Organization and Nugget Coverage, DeepResearcher achieves the highest Relevance Rate and Reference Coverage on Retrieval Quality, with all systems attaining only very low Document Importance scores, and on Verifiability, DeepResearcher offers the highest Citation-Precision while STORM offers the highest Claim Coverage.
-In comparison, \sys-base offers strong performance across each dimension.
-Specifically, Compared to the best-performing prior open-source methods for each metric, \sys-base offers competitive Knowledge Synthesis performance, $1.09\times$ higher Relevance Rates and $2.18\times$ higher Reference Coverage for retrieval, and $2.08\times$ higher Citation Precision and $1.41\times$ higher Claim Coverage scores for verifiability.
+Compared to the best-performing prior open-source methods for each metric, \sysref offers competitive Knowledge Synthesis performance, $1.09\times$ higher Relevance Rates, $2.18\times$ higher Reference Coverage, $2.08\times$ higher Citation Precision and $1.41\times$ higher Claim Coverage.